mixpanel/docs/pages/docs/orgs-and-projects/managing-projects.md

 ```
 #### Exporting Data from Mixpanel

-When you’re exporting raw data from Mixpanel, your request requires the date parameters "from_date" and "to_date" to determine which date range of data to return.
+When you're exporting raw data from Mixpanel, your request requires the date parameters "from_date" and "to_date" to determine which date range of data to return.

-Mixpanel's raw export machines interpret the "from_date" and "to_date" values to your project’s timezone.
-As a result, if you request a single day of data, you receive one full day in your project’s timezone, not one full day in UTC.
+Mixpanel's raw export machines interpret the "from_date" and "to_date" values to your project's timezone.
+As a result, if you request a single day of data, you receive one full day in your project's timezone, not one full day in UTC.

-As mentioned earlier, Mixpanel hardcodes event timestamps to your project’s timezone.
+As mentioned earlier, Mixpanel hardcodes event timestamps to your project's timezone.
 However, the "$time" property from a raw export returns with a Unix timestamp, not a UTC timestamp.

-The Unix timestamp represents the number of seconds that have elapsed since 00:00:00 on January 1, 1970 in your project’s timezone.
+The Unix timestamp represents the number of seconds that have elapsed since 00:00:00 on January 1, 1970 in your project's timezone.

-In the example below, if your project’s timezone is US/Pacific, the below parameters return:
+In the example below, if your project's timezone is US/Pacific, the below parameters return:

 ```
 00:00:00 Aug.
 1 to 11:59:59 Aug.
 1 PDT, or 07:00:00 Aug.
-1 – 06:59:59 Aug.
+1 - 06:59:59 Aug.
 2 UTC. from_date = "2015-08-01" to_date = "2015-08-01"
 ```

 #### Importing Data into Mixpanel

 Always send imported data to Mixpanel in UTC to ensure it displays correctly in your project.

-Mixpanel hardcodes timestamps of exported data to your project’s timezone.
+Mixpanel hardcodes timestamps of exported data to your project's timezone.
 The exported data can be events and any date properties on events and users.

 As a result, operations such as extract, transform, and load, need a quick timestamp and date property offset to reset the data back to UTC before importing it back to Mixpanel.